Finn lives in California's central valley. He enjoys writing food reviews.

 The sandwich includes a patty, bacon, Swiss cheese, tomato, and dressing on a sourdough patty.
 I usually skip the tomato and dressing.

 Overall, it's a pretty good sandwich.
-I sometimes find the meet to be a little dry, but I do like the bacon and cheese.
+I sometimes find the meat to be a little dry, but I do like the bacon and cheese.

-Good if you're traveling or looking for a local staple.
-And the price is right.
+It's good if you're traveling or looking for a local staple, and the price is right.